Tx™: An Approach and Philosophy to

 Advance Translation to Transformation

-"T" represents the traditional and well- respected translational research continuum.
-Basic science discoveries, T0, may inform clinical research or trials among humans, or T1 translation.
-T2 translation is the study, facilitation, and application of research findings to patients with practice implications.
-T3 research involves clinical implementation, through research associated but not limited to adoption of interventions into routine patient care and may include health services or community-based participatory research.
-T4 is characterized by population-based studies that include life-style and behavioral modifications strategies, beyond the clinical setting that directly engage broader communities.
+"T" represents the research continuum.
+Basic science research, T0, increases our fundamental knowledge on the nature of living things and often informs clinical research or trials among humans, or T1 translation.
+T2 translation is the application of research findings to patients with practice implications.
+T3 research is associated with but not limited to adoption of interventions into routine patient care and may include health services- or community-based participatory research.
+T4 is population-based studies that include lifestyle and behavioral modifications strategies.

-In the vast majority of instances, research findings take a very long time to impact clinical practice, patients, policy, and ultimately population health.
-Some discoveries never realize their potential in any large scale way.
-Moreover, even scientifically proven interventions that help one group are not nearly as effective in another group with the same problem.
-The translation of scientific discovery into meaningful gains in health therefore can be sluggish, often uncertain and/or uneven across the populations and not optimally facilitated by traditional siloed categories along the translational (T0-5) continuum.
+The translation of scientific discovery into gains in health can be sluggish, often uncertain and/or uneven across the populations and not optimally facilitated by traditional siloed categories along the translational (T0-5) continuum.

 We can do better.
 We will do better.
-There is a recognized need to improve the development and adoption of research discoveries that could have major impact at the scale of populations.
-It is also acknowledged that comprehensive solutions require a multiplicity of disciplines, perspectives, and interdisciplinary scientists (from biomedical, socio-cultural and behavioral) in collaboration—a collaboration characterized by consistent opportunities for focused communication and iterative interaction.
-This ideally would allow discovery, advance or insight gained in any phase of the "T" continuum to inform and enhance other phases of research or implementation.
+We need more research and improved ways to adopt research discoveries to improve the health of populations.
+This will require a multiplicity of disciplines, perspectives, and interdisciplinary scientists (from biomedical, sociocultural and behavioral) in collaboration characterized by focused communication and iterative interaction.
+This ideally would allow discovery and the advancement gained in any phase of the "T" continuum to inform and enhance other phases of research or implementation.

 What is Tx™?